ulises0516/cse15l-lab-reports/LabReport5.md

 Post
 ```

-Title: Confused on why my code is wrong
+**Title:** Why is My script producing a different output

 Category
 ```ruby
 Debugging
 ```

-What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?
+**What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?**

 I am on mac using visual studio code.

-Detail the symptom you're seeing.
+**Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
-Avoid saying “it doesn't work”.
+Avoid saying “it doesn't work”.**

 The symptom Im seeing is that it is saying that Im using an import statement when im not.
 It producing and printing the message that im using an import statement.
 I provided screenshots below.

-Detail the failure-inducing input and context.
+**Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
-Do your best to provide as much context as you can.
+Do your best to provide as much context as you can.**

 I didnt run any special commands.
 I ran the bash script that included the javac and java steps to compile and run my code.
 So it would warn me if I accidentally used an import that I wasnt suppose to use